jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm89.md

 #### v.26
 >He will call out to me, 'You are my Father, my God, the Rock my Savior.'

+The messianic ruler will be treated as a son rather than as a vassal or servant.
+In this relationship he will more fully experience God's power of deliverance as "the Rock my Savior."
+#vangemeren

 #### v.27
 >I will also appoint him my firstborn, the most exalted of the kings of the earth.

+The primacy over the nations is given to the Davidic king.
+He is recognized as "my firstborn," even as Israel is the "first-born" of the Lord ([Ex 4:22](Exodus4#v.22); cf. [Jer 31:9](Jeremiah31#v.9); [Rev 1:5](Revelation1#v.5-6)).
+Furthermore, he is "the most exalted" king among the nations.
+#vangemeren

 #### v.28
 >I will maintain my love to him forever, and my covenant with him will never fail.